Aeindus/sublime-promoter/README.md

 This is for those of you who are fully aware that the editor they use to work in is in fact another browser.
 Visual Code is such a calamity - a resource-hungry myopic creature resulted from an unorthodox scientific experiment - that even Frankenstein would fear.

 Sublime Text is a native sophisticated text editor for code, markup and prose.
-You'll love the slick user interface, and extraordinary features.
 When your workstation needs all the power and resources available for heavy compilation and background processing, another chrome opened (that identifies as a text editor) is a nightmare (that is if you use chrome - another monster).
 Sublime is free for personal use.
 That is why the following is just for educational purposes only: